Samoans: Chief election

 Elections take place after the former Chief has died or is no longer able to fulfill his duties, either for ethical reasonings or old age.
 Elections are a long and strenuous process for members of the extended family.
 For one portion of the family is going up against the other portion, leading to tensions within the whole family.

 Chief role

-Each Chief is the owner of their extended family's land.
+Each Chief is the executor of their extended family's land.
 On that piece of land, families live, grow crops, cook and do other household chores.
 Also on that piece of land is where the matai resides.

 Due to the large amount of households within a single village, there are a large amount of Chiefs.
 So much so that some are able to trace back their aiga timeline over a dozen different generations.
 The reasoning for the large amount of Chiefs is that the title could be claimed through blood ties, marriage, and adoption.